qbead/qbeadWebsite/content/book/arduino101.md

 Next you will have to select `Board` for the device you want to program.
 For instance, for the SpinWheel you would select the Arduino Leonardo as the board (a.k.a. processor), so that the software knows which <span class="footnote">“dialect” <span>Computer languages have dialects just like human languages!</span></span> to use to talk to the SpinWheel.

-Properly selecting the board and port are essential for the Arduino software to communicate with whatever software you are working with.
+Properly selecting the board and port is essential for the Arduino software to communicate with whatever software you are working with.

 ::: further-reading
 For more help with this for the SpinWheel, first read our [Initial Setup Guide](/quickstart) and then check out our [troubleshooting guide](/troubleshoot), if you are still stuck.